A divided past: The impact of I-275 on Tampa neighborhoods

-TAMPA, Fla. — Starting next Monday, the first phase of construction to expand I-275 is set to begin.
+TAMPA, Fla. — Starting next Monday, the first phase of construction to expand Interstate 275 is set to begin.

 Many drivers pass here every day but a number may be unaware of the history behind the highway's construction.